From Little League to the major one, there are few things in sports like Opening Day.

 way home, losing seemed worse than getting grounded for failing to bring home a good

-As MLB ripped the wrapping off its new season on Thursday, Opening Day brought the
+As MLB rips the wrapping off its new season on Thursday, Opening Day brings the

 little kid out in many of us once again.
-It put big smiles on our once baby faces, now
+It'll put big smiles on our once baby faces, now

 However, this year was a little different for me.
 I not only celebrated the renewal of the